romanakash/dsrdt-js/README.md

 Made for educational purposes and work still in progress

-Can be used in production of brave enough
+Can be used in production if brave enough